 • Add new chapters and lessons with the '+ New lesson/chapter' buttons

 But let’s not do those on the main page where your interface is limited.
-Instead, let’s click on one of the lessons that were automatically generated when you first added the Courses app to your whop.
+Instead, let’s click on one of the lessons that were automatically generated when you first added the Course app to your whop.
 Clicking on a lesson will open the lesson edit screen, and you will have much more visual and functional freedom there.

 The Chapters bento box of the Courses app on a whop

 When you click on the lesson, you’ll be directed to the lesson page.
 Although the page’s main purpose is to edit lessons, you can edit the chapters here as well.
-The first three lessons that your Courses app automatically creates are empty multimedia lessons.
+The first three lessons that your Course app automatically creates are empty multimedia lessons.
 Speaking of which, let’s remember the six types of lessons you can add to your course:

 • Multimedia: Upload rich text, video, and files.